 Partial dentures are not ideal because, as with full removable dentures, they can shift and cause discomfort or soreness, and they make regular hygiene more problematic.

 A dental bridge can offer a more aesthetic, permanent and comfortable solution.
 Dental bridges use the healthy teeth on either side of the gap to anchor the prosthetic teeth between them.
-The two outer teeth are first prepared for crowns, and the artificial teeth are permanently attached between them.
+The dentist first prepares the two outer teeth for crowns, then permanently attaches the artificial teeth between them.
 The photo to the left shows what a dental bridge that involves three teeth looks like.

 The best possible solution for missing teeth is dental implants, shown in the diagram to the right.
 They replace the tooth root and the visible part of the tooth.
 This prevents the body from absorbing the minerals in the jawbone that once supported the missing teeth, a process that can lead to a serious condition called facial collapse.
 The disadvantages of dental implants are that they cost more than partials or bridges, and they require a healing period between the surgery and the placement of the crowns.